jeffcressman/ember-wknd/README.md

 ## TODO

+* CRUD for guests, speakers, and workshops
+* register for a workshop
 * move the descriptive content here to a blog post
 * add options for deploying to a variety of environments
 * add code climate and similar badges